Apollo Candy Epilogue Part B Case Study Solution

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

-• Introduction of appealing schemes for old people and women.
+• Intro of appealing plans for old people and women.

-• Intro of complimentary card of subscription to use bundle of special deal to its faithful customers.
+• Introduction of complimentary card of subscription to use bundle of special offer to its faithful consumers.

-Building of regional center for training particularly to train local personnel.
+Building of local center for training particularly to train regional staff.

 |Executive Summary||Swot Analysis||Vrio Analysis||Pestel Analysis|